toeb/cmakepp/README.md

 # <a name="maps"></a> Maps

+Maps are very versatile and are missing dearly from CMake in my opinion.
+Maps are references as is standard in many languages.
+They are signified by having properties which are adressed by keys and can take any value.

-Maps are very verstile and are missing from CMake.
-Due to the "variable variable" system (ie names of variables are string which can be generated from other variablees) it is very easy to implement the map system.
-Under the hood a value is mapped by calling `ref_set(${map}.${key})`
+Due to the "variable variable" system (ie names of variables are string which can be generated from other variables) it is very easy to implement the map system.
+Under the hood a value is mapped by calling `ref_set(${map}.${key})`.

 ## Functions
 Using refs it easy to implement a map datastructure: